RanbirSinghLive/remixer/README.old.md

 4. See the remix in an output box
 5. Add other styling and features that we want as we go

-## Tech Stack

-1. React
-2. Tailwind CSS
-3. Vercel
-4. OpenAI API

-## Challenges

-1. And another AI API
-2. Add a way to upload audio files to have transcribed
-3. Click to tweet or to schedule a tweet from the output
-4. Add a way to save the remix output to a database